Ecwid/ecwid-api-docs/includes/_jsapi.md

 });
 ```

+Calculates the cart aggregates asynchronously and passes the result as an argument of type **Order** to the callback.

+Cart calculation involves a request to server, so this method should be called only occasionally.
+Calling it frequently, e.g. from loops or by timer, is not acceptable.

+Since the calculation needs a server connection, it might fail due to network conditions.
+In this case, null is passed into the callback instead of Order object.

 ## Customer

 The object describing the customer’s profile.

 **Fields:**

 Name | Type | Description
 ---- | ----- | -----------
 id | integer | The unique id of the customer
 email | string | Customer’s email
-billingPerson | Person | Customer’s name along with his/her billing address, as entered in the last order.
+billingPerson | Object (Person) | Customer’s name along with his/her billing address, as entered in the last order.
-shippingAddresses | [ShippingAddress] | A list of addresses in the customer’s address book
+shippingAddresses | Object (ShippingAddress) | A list of addresses in the customer’s address book
 registered | integer timestamp | The UNIX timestamp when the customer registered

 ## Person